Universities and museums join in effort to ‘scan all vertebrates’

 And just because these pictures are incredibly cool, check out this one — a gluttonous hog-nosed snake that has eaten a salamander (mid-digestion) and a frog (mid-swallow).

-A few lucky species will get a special treatment to bring out the contrasts of their soft tissues, allowing for organ structures, blood vessels, and other systems that you’d have to open the sucker up to see.
+A few lucky species will get a special treatment to bring out the contrasts of their soft tissues, allowing for organ structures, blood vessels and other systems that you’d have to open the sucker up to see.
 You can see the results of that process below.

 These aren’t just static pictures, either.
-They’re detailed 3D models that can be manipulated, downloaded, and separated (in case you wanted to figure out what kind of frog the snake ate).
+They’re detailed 3D models that can be manipulated, downloaded and separated (in case you wanted to figure out what kind of frog the snake ate).

 They’ll be uploaded to MorphoSource, a repository for 3D data hosted by Duke University.
 The models will be free to access, though you need an account.
 Here’s a huge collection of frogs (if this post seems a little amphibian-heavy, complain to Blackburn.)